brimdata/zed/docs/lake/format.md

 #### Data Objects

-An immutable object is created by a single writer using a globally unique name with an embedded KSUID.
+A data object is created by a single writer using a globally unique name with an embedded KSUID.
 New objects are written in their entirety.
 No updates, appends, or modifications may be made once an object exists.
 Given these semantics, any such object may be